mhSangar/side-by-side/content/blog/2019-11-01_how-to-personal-blog-gatsby-and-docker/index.md

 ## Launch your app locally

 After following the [tutorial of Dave Ceddia][1] along with mine, we should have a Gatsby project with a _Dockerfile_ and a _docker-compose.yml_, both located at the root of the project.
-We just need to launch the container with `docker-compose`, and then open http://localhost:8000 in our browser to see our app running.
+We just need to launch the container with `docker-compose`, and then open http://localhost:8000 in our browser to see our app running!

 ```bash{outputLines: 1-1, 3-4}{promptUser: mhsangar}{promptHost: pop-os}
 # starts the container